hesharon/BackStory/README.md

 #### Alvin Xu
 I worked on the gallery, collection, and upload photo UI components.
 I also deployed our application to Render.
 I also implemented the export to Polaroid functionality.
 #### Danny Wei
+I worked on some of the frontend components such as the Collections page, and adding buttons to the cards.
+During the redux phase of the project, I implemented the reducers for the delete and edit functionalities.
+When our app transitioned to MongoDB, I helped in hooking up the PATCH endpoint to our reducers.
 #### Johnny Liao
 #### Sharon He
 I worked on setting up Auth0, login, and logout, as well as creating an Auth0 action flow connecting to MongoDB.
 I also implemented the Profile page and custom components such as the navbar, and made changes to our Redux store.
 In regards to the backend, I implemented endpoints such as adding and updating a photo.